Vaelatern/dxpb/doc/COMMENTS.md

 remote on a single box may use a single private key.
 Due to the curve implementation, and how permanent keys are never sent in the clear, this may be an acceptable solution.

-The graph protocol server uses the `dxpb-graph` public key, while the file protocol server uses the `dxpb-file` public key.

 #### Yeah, but I looked at the code.
 It's just magic.